-The Advanced Class in Craft Malt Production will take place Monday, February 3rd through Thursday, February 6th, at Colorado State University in Fort Collins, Colorado.
+The Advanced Class in Craft Malt Production will take place Monday, July 19th through Friday, July 23rd, 2021, at Montana State University in Bozeman, Montana.

-- Develop knowledge in malting barley and its characteristics
+- Develop knowledge in malting barley and in its characteristics

 - Learn and control the different steps of the malting process